dmarti/privacy-docs/agent-opt-out.md

 of California, and has given written permission to
 {{ccpa_agent_name}} to act on their behalf.
 A copy of this written permission is included with this letter.

+Any personal information provided in this email may solely be used for the purpose of complying with the request stated in this email.

 {{ name }}, a California consumer, hereby opts out of the sale of their personal information.
 The consumer's address is